-- Tech-centered creative practices and artist-driven explorations of digital or emergent technology across all artistic disciplines. - Arts organizations' capacity to deliver tech-centered, digital, and hybrid arts and cultural programs to audiences and learners. - Opportunities for professional development in tech-centered creative practices. - The exploration of field-building initiatives that develop networks across artistic disciplines and relevant entities for investing in tech-centered creative practices and artist-driven use of digital or emergent technology. - The exploration of strategies to share information among peer networks-and to raise awareness about creative solutions and best practices for using digital technology, including accessibility requirements for websites, virtual programs, and other tech-centered activities.
+- Tech-centered creative practices and artist-driven explorations of digital or emergent technology across all artistic disciplines. - Arts organizations' capacity to deliver tech-centered, digital, and hybrid arts and cultural programs to audiences and learners. - Opportunities for professional development in tech-centered creative practices. - The exploration of field-building initiatives that develop networks across artistic disciplines and relevant industries that invest in tech-centered creative practices and artist-driven explorations of digital or emergent technology.